sensu/sensu-docs/content/sensu-go/6.3/observability-pipeline/observe-process/send-slack-alerts.md

 Now that you know how to apply a handler to a check and take action on events, read the [handlers reference][8] for in-depth handler documentation and check out the [Reduce alert fatigue][9] guide.

-You can also try our interactive tutorial and learn how to [send Sensu Go alerts to your PagerDuty account][11].
+Follow [Send PagerDuty alerts with Sensu][11] to configure a check that generates status events and a handler that sends Sensu alerts to PagerDuty for non-OK events.

 [1]: ../../observe-events/events/